Income Booster mortgage

 • Any other lending schemes (for example Shared Ownership)

-Legal advice for additional borrowers
+Legal advice for supporting borrowers

 The people who are supporting the mortgage (known as non-proprietors) will be required to get independent legal advice.